celalcakiroglu/tsc/_build/html/_sources/SecondTest.txt

 | 1/3        | The deflection is measured 1/3 of the specimen half length away from the end plate   |
 +------------+--------------------------------------------------------------------------------------+

 In Figure(:ref:`Deflections`) the measurements of the cable transducer on the bottom side 2/3 of the specimen half length away from the end plate appear to be noisy.
-In order to eliminate this noise, the measurements of this tranducer are filtered using an exponentially weighted moving average (EWMA) filter.
+In order to eliminate this noise, the measurements of this tranducer are filtered using an EWMA (:ref:`EWMA`) filter.

 .. _CableA2_3Original:
 .. figure:: NW2_CableA2_3_original.png